sr320/LabDocs/web/Products.md

 <a id="data">
 ##Data</a>
 ###Primary Data
-Data that is essentially can be accessed via
+Data that is essentially raw can be accessed via

 * NCBI (GenBank, SRA, BioProjects, ESTs)
 * EBI (Protein Mass Spec)